Reading Gypsy Fortunetelling Cards - From ‘Meanings’ to Common Sense

 Jealousy: A love triangle, voyeurism, secret admirer, stalker, mistress, or someone disapproving of a relationship.

-Falseness: A sudden attack, snake’s bite, or untrustworthy person; may also symbolize a cat, snake, or pet cat.
+Falseness: A sudden attack, a snake’s bite, or an untrustworthy person; may also symbolize a cat, snake, or pet cat.

 Money: Financial means, wealth, material goods, valuable objects, or a chest.